kuru-lang/kuru/LANG.0.0.4.md

 Stuff is compiled from `code` to `exec`.
 ```
 'my_project/'
-├── 'code/'                # This is where all of the source *code* files are kept.
+├── 'src/'                  # This is where all of the source *code* files are kept.
-│   ├── 'my_project.code'  # The code file that shares the name of the project is entry point.
+│   ├── 'my_project'        # The code file that shares the name of the project is entry point.
-│   ├── 'my_module.code'   # Define a new module by creating a new_file.
+│   ├── 'my_module'         # Define a new module by creating a new_file.
-│   └── 'MyStruct.code'    # Define a new data structure by creating a NewFile.
+│   └── 'MyStruct'          # Define a new data structure by creating a NewFile.
-├── 'data/'                # This is where all of the data files / resources are kept.
+├── 'res/'                  # This is where all of the data files / resources are kept.
-│   └── 'DATA_FILE.png'    # Define a new immutable data literal struct by creating a NEW_FOLDER.
+│   └── 'RES_FILE.png'      # Define a new immutable data literal struct by creating a NEW_FOLDER.
-├── 'exec/'                # This is where all of the *exec*utable files are kept for distribution.
+├── 'app/'                  # This is where all of the *exec*utable files are kept for distribution.
-│   ├── 'my_project.exec'  # The portable executable file that shares the name of the project.
+│   ├── 'my_project.app'    # The portable executable file that shares the name of the project.
 │   ├── 'my_project.apk'    # The Android application package that shares the name of the project.
 │   ├── 'my_project.dmg'    # The Mac OS application package that shares the name of the project.
 │   ├── 'my_project.exe'    # The Windows installer file that shares the name of the project.
 │   └── 'my_project/'       # Linux flatpak repository that can later be published on flathub.
 ├── '.gitignore'            # Git Stuff: ignore exec/
 └── '.git/'                 # Git Stuff
 ```

 # Reference